Su23-CS5008-Online-Lionelle/.github/profile/README.md

 8. Analyze the computation and storage complexity of algorithms by employing the substitution method, the Master theorem, and recursion trees.
 9. Explain proofs related to algorithm correctness and write a simple proof using loop invariants.

-## Student Participation (TO BE UPDATED)
+## Student Participation
-Prior to the lectures and recitations, students must watch and complete the required video and readings for the module.
-This course will assume students have watched the required materials, which are meant to take 1-2 hours to complete.
+This course has a combination of videos, assignments, and team meetings.
+Teams will be assigned week 2, and students will be expected to meet with their team for once a week based on a time they arrange as a team.
+Students will be expected to participate in the team meetings, and will be expected to contribute to the team's work.

-In general, not including time spent in class, you should be prepared to spend 3-4 hours per credit hour for this course.
+In general, not including time spent interacting with videos, you should be prepared to spend 3-4 hours per credit hour for this course.
 This means that you should plan on spending a minimum of 12-16 hours per week on this course.
 16 hours is a rough average of 2.2 hours per day, every day of the week.
 Many students find this course takes about 20 hours/week to successfully complete.
 20 hours a week is a rough average of 3 hours per day, every day of the week.
 Some students may spend more time than that on certain weeks.
 Time-on-task also does not always translate to work accomplished; if you find you are spending more time than this on the course, talk to the TAs about how to make your work and study time more efficient.

 Please plan ahead!
 It can be hard to estimate when you might get stuck, so make sure to have extra slack time in your schedule to accommodate tricky problems or new concepts that are harder than you except.
 Sometimes a problem comes along that you really need to sleep on.
 Finish your work as early as you can, so that when problems come up that require extra time, you have that time to spend.